AlexKarlsen/rticonnextdds-connector/examples/python/README.md

 For more information on the threading Python packages, see the documentation [here](https://docs.python.org/2/library/threading.html).

 ### API overview
-#### require the connector library
+#### require the Connector library
 If you want to use the `rticonnextdds_connector`, you have to import it:

 ```py
 import rticonnextdds_connector as rti
 ```

-#### instantiate a new connector
+#### instantiate a new Connector
-To create a new connector you have to pass an XML file and a configuration name.
-For more information on the XML format, see the [XML App Creation guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_XML_AppCreation_GettingStarted.pdf) or have a look at the [ShapeExample.xml](ShapeExample.xml) file included in this directory.
+To create a new Connector you have to pass an XML file and a configuration name.
+For more information on the XML format, see the [XML App Creation guide](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) or have a look at the [ShapeExample.xml](ShapeExample.xml) file included in this directory.

 ```py
 connector = rti.Connector("MyParticipantLibrary::Zero","./ShapeExample.xml");
 ```
-#### delete a connector
+#### delete a Connector
-To destroy all the DDS entities that belong to a connector previously created, call the ```delete``` function.
+To destroy all the DDS entities that belong to a Connector previously created, call the ```delete``` function.

 ```py
 connector = rti.Connector("MyParticipantLibrary::Zero","./ShapeExample.xml");